hsnuscars/redux-easy-forms/README.md

 When defining your schema, the following field props are relevant, though none are actually required.
 While an empty object will suffice, you *should* specify the `type` at least.

 #### type: 'text' | 'tel' | 'checkbox' | 'radio' | 'select' | 'textarea'
-The type of the input element. `'text'` is default.
-For number fields, `'tel'` is mobile-friendly.
+The type of the input element. `'text'` is default. *Hint:* For number fields, `'tel'` is mobile-friendly.

 #### multiple: true | false
 `false` by default.